- 1966: ‘SupaFuzz MKI’ circuit

-Sola Sound’s and Marshall’s continued printing of the word ‘filter’ on their later versions of the SupaFuzz was purely an anachronism, referring to a much early version of the fuzz box that apparently wasn’t in production for very long.
+Sola Sound’s and Marshall’s continued printing of the ‘filter’ label on their later versions of the SupaFuzz was purely an anachronism, which referred to this specific earlier version of the fuzz box.

-A number of very early SupaFuzzes, built with this “SupaFuzz MKI” circuit, were apparently sold in continental Europe.
+A number of very early SupaFuzzes, all of which having been built with this ‘SupaFuzz MKI’ circuit, were apparently sold in continental Europe.
 Interestingly, a significant number of those that have resurfaced there, have come with the ‘Marshall’ brand name either removed or masked off.
-Some of these pedals may have originally been supplied to companies other than Marshall, or distributed in countries where Marshall didn’t have the authority to sell equipment under their own name (as was the case with Marshall’s ‘Big M’ series of amplifiers).
-In fact, ‘Big M’ SupaFuzzes were listed in a Swedish catalogue, and even pictured in another international advertisement.
+Some of these pedals may have originally been supplied to companies other than Marshall, or were distributed in countries where Marshall didn’t have the authority to sell equipment under their own name (as was the case with Marshall’s ‘Big M’ series of amplifiers).
+In fact, ‘Big M’ SupaFuzzes were listed in a Swedish catalogue, and even pictured (above) in another international advertisement.
 A nondescript ‘SupaFuzz’ was also named in a German Vox price list.

 1966-1968: Tone Bender MKII, and beyond

-Nevertheless, the “SupaFuzz MKI” was a still fairly short-lived model.
-Sola Sound soon started assembling SupaFuzzes for Marshall using the same circuit & electronics as what was already being supplied to companies like Rotosound, Dallas, as well as other companies that happened to be ordering fuzz boxes from Sola Sound at the time.
-These SupaFuzzes were built with what is now understood to be the model’s ‘conventional’ circuit—the Tone Bender MKII.
-It has been theorised that Marshall, themselves, perhaps may have preferred the sound of the Tone Bender MKII circuit over the earlier MKI, but there is no evidence to substantiate this yet.
-The general timeline of the development of Sola Sound fuzz boxes in 1966 is also still somewhat murky, but it is distinctly possible that the “SupaFuzz MKI” predated the development of the Tone Bender MKII circuit, and that once the MKII came about, it was simply easier to use the same circuitry for all of Sola Sound’s different fuzz boxes.
+It has been theorised that Marshall, themselves, perhaps may have preferred the sound of the Tone Bender MKII circuit over the earlier MKI circuit, but there is no evidence to substantiate this yet.
+The general timeline of the development of Sola Sound fuzz boxes in 1966 is also still somewhat murky, but it is distinctly possible that the ‘SupaFuzz MKI’ predated the development of the Tone Bender MKII circuit, and that once the MKII came about, it was simply convenient for the builder(s) to use the same circuitry for all of Sola Sound’s different fuzz boxes.

 The change from the MKI circuit, in the SupaFuzz, to the MKII likely happened in 1966 (when Sola Sound were already advertising their own formally-branded version of the MKII in the press4).
-This is because early SupaFuzz pedals with the Tone Bender MKII circuit featured a similar selection of parts as other early versions of the MKII circuit, and were also still built in the same sand cast enclosures as many of the “Supa MKI” pedals, with the volume & “filter” knobs positioned closer together.
-Marshall SupaFuzzes with the MKI & MKII circuits may have even been built by Sola Sound alongside each other for a period of time.
+This is because early SupaFuzz pedals with the Tone Bender MKII circuit featured a similar selection of parts as other early versions of the MKII circuit, and were also still built in the same sand cast enclosures as many of the ‘Supa MKI’ pedals, with the volume & “filter” knobs positioned closer together (as seen in the first of the three photos above).
+Marshall SupaFuzzes with the MKI & MKII circuits may have even been built by Sola Sound alongside each other for a brief period of time.

-The earliest of the SupaFuzzes that came with Tone Bender MKII circuits, c.
-1966, also featured the same gold-topped Marshall knobs.
-By 1967, however, Sola Sound were fitting the same silver-topped control knobs to the Marshall SupaFuzzes.
+The earliest of the SupaFuzzes that came with Tone Bender MKII circuits (built in around 1966, with both ‘narrow’ and the conventional ‘wider’ knob placements) featured the gold-topped Marshall knobs.
+By 1967, however, Sola Sound were fitting SupaFuzzes with taller, silver-topped control knobs.
 These silver-topped knobs were the same style that Sola Sound would go onto use for their various other effects pedals (including the Colorsound range in the 1970s).

-Sola Sound’s version of the Marshall SupaFuzz (with the Tone Bender MKII circuit) was built in relatively large quantities between 1966-1968, and the selection of components used for their pedals gradually shifted during that period of time.
+Sola Sound’s version of the Marshall SupaFuzz (with the Tone Bender MKII circuit) was built in relatively large quantities between 1966-1968, and over the course of that roughly two-year period, the selection of components used for their pedals gradually shifted.
 Early SupaFuzzes (with both MKI and MKII circuits) featured Mullard OC75 transistors; SupaFuzzes built in 1967 went through alternating periods of using Impex S3-1T & OC75 transistors; and the youngest of the Sola Sound-built Marshall SupaFuzzes, c.
 1968, came with the now-illustrious Mullard OC81D transistors.
 Tone Benders built by Sola Sound during that period for other companies (such as Vox & Rotosound) followed similar patterns of changes in parts selection.

 1968-c.
 1973: The Marshall era